AbhiXverse/Solidity-journey/Day 15/How Uniswap Works.md

 What is Uniswap ?

-- Uniswap is a decentralized exchange (DEX)
+- Uniswap is a decentralized exchange (DEX) protocol on the Ethereum blockchain
+- It operates without trusted intermediaries (no centralized order book), ensuring decentr